hieubkvn123/iecoe-sg-technical-interview/README.md

 - Main objective is to merge `label_1` and `label_2` into `df_cases_200906.gzip`, so that the team can train text classification models using data from the `OcrText` field.

 -  A `CaseId` can contain either one contract, or a group of contracts.
-Each `CaseId` is given only 1 set of labels.
-For each `CaseId`, you have to concatentate all `OcrText` fields of all VALID contracts.
+However, each `CaseId` is given only 1 set of labels.
+Therefore, for each `CaseId`, you have to **concatentate** all `OcrText` fields of all VALID contracts.

 - Contracts are consider INVALID if any of the following occurs: